AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Naturalists and

-basis of scientific thinking is unification : in the vast diversity of
+scientific thinking is unification : in the vast diversity of

 phenomena and events, to seek general